ramonfbarbosa/ramonfbarbosa/README.md

 <h1 align="center">Hello World!
 I'm Ramon Barbosa. 😎</h1>
 <h2>About 🙆🏽‍♂️ me</h2>

-<h4> • 👨🏽‍💻 I'm a Full stack web development student at Dev Superior.</h4>
+<h4> • 👨🏽‍💻 I'm a Full Stack Web Development student at Dev Superior.</h4>
 <h4> • 🤓 I'm currently studying Spring Boot in the backend and React in the frontend.</h4>
 <h4> • 👨🏽‍🎓 I'm degreeing in Information Systems at UNESA(6/8).</h4>